 The diet avoids processed foods, refined carbohydrates, refined sugars, and grains.
 It emphasises whole foods therefore it helps in weight loss.
 This influence benefits humans by improving hormonal function by regulating appetite regulation and overall metabolic health.

-It helps regulate blood sugar levels, as the diet comprises foods of low glycemic food.
-The diet eliminates refined sugars and emphasises whole foods, fiber-rich foods, and healthy fats.
+It helps regulate blood sugar levels, as the diet comprises foods of low glycaemic food.
+The diet eliminates refined sugars and emphasises whole foods, fibre-rich foods, and healthy fats.
 These contribute to improved insulin sensitivity, reduced inflammation, and elimination of anti-nutrients.

 The diet focuses on consuming healthy fats.
 Healthy fats such as avocados, nuts, seeds, and olive oil.
 The diet has a balanced omega 3 to 6 ratio and It reduces trans fat.
 This improves the cholesterol levels in the body.